 - Steps to Become a Market Maker

 What Is a Market Maker?

-A market maker is a company or person who controls the buy and sell aspect of stocks.
-The goal is to make a profit off of both the bid and the ask spread.
+A market maker is a company or person who controls stocks’ buying and selling aspects.
+The goal is to profit from both the bid and the ask spread.
 You need two parties to make that happen.
-Plus the market maker.
+Plus, the market maker.

 Think of it like this: you head into a car dealership willing to pay only $100,000, but you see a beautiful car listed at $240,000.
 You don’t want to pay the extra $140,000, but it’s an exotic car with only a few models made.

-However, if there are 20 other dealerships in the city selling the same car, you have a good chance of narrowing that spread down to a more reasonable price.
-In this case, with lots of inventory, the spread is less and the dealers profit is lower.
+However, if 20 other dealerships in the city sell the same car, you can narrow that spread down to a more reasonable price.
+In this case, the spread is less with lots of inventory, and the dealer’s profit is lower.

 And this is no different in the world of trading.
-Whether its stocks, options, exchange-traded funds (ETFs), they all need a market of buyers and sellers to move on the exchanges.
+Whether it’s stocks, options, or exchange-traded funds (ETFs), they all need a market of buyers and sellers to move on the exchanges.
 And we also need a large supply of inventory, so you’re not stuck with huge prices.

 But where does this liquid market come from?
 Two words: Market Makers

 - OTA, LLC

 - RBC Capital Markets, LLC